Fei-Lu/FastCall/README.md

 From linux command line:
 java -Xmx200g -jar FastCall.jar parameter.txt > log.txt &

 The parameter file is in the released java package.
-More details of usage is in the parameter file.
+More details of usage are in the parameter file.

 ##Contributor